By Jeffrey Meenes, CFP® (Published Date June 2, 2022)

 If you want your wealth to last for generations, it’s crucial that you communicate your desires with your family.
 Everyone must be on the same page when it comes to leaving a legacy for future generations.
 This helps to increase buy-in from family members and reduce family liabilities that could derail your plans.

 You are your family’s best resource for wisdom and guidance when it comes to this topic, so don’t make the mistake of thinking that your money and values need to be kept secret.
-I once had a very intelligent and successful sales professional client share with me that growing up her grandfather and parents felt kids should be kids and not have to worry about money.
+I once had a very intelligent professional client share with me that growing up her grandfather and parents felt kids should be kids and not have to worry about money.
 She lost both of those role models at a young age and wished she had been able to learn more from them about their family’s estate before their passing.

 Take the time to educate your children and grandchildren and share your vision with them so that they aren’t left feeling confused and frustrated.
 For many families, this is an ideal opportunity to involve your financial advisor, as they can help you communicate your vision and answer any of the more technical questions your family may have.
 They can also act as a mediator if conversations get tough or contentious, keeping everyone focused on the greater task at hand of preserving wealth for the benefit of all.